 You can also set the expected value filter to be more than $100 or any other value to account for commissions and unexpected scenarios and even increase your edge.

-After getting your results, you can sort by expected value to compare different strikes, expiration and tickers to find the optimal trade when taking into considerations all the different variables (profit, loss, liquidity, growth, trend, sentiment, IV etc).
+After getting your results, you can sort by expected value to compare different strikes, expiration, and tickers to find the optimal trade when taking into considerations all the different variables (profit, loss, liquidity, growth, trend, sentiment, IV, etc).

 3. Create a ratio using expected value

-A more advance way to use expected value would be to create a custom ratio unique to your trading style.
+A more advanced way to use expected value would be to create a custom ratio unique to your trading style.
 The best way to do it is to export the results to excel using our export feature.

 After you have all the data in excel you can start playing with it.
 Some ratios for example:

 - Expected value * IV rank (if credit strategy) or Expected value / IV rank (for debit strategy) – This ratio combines the EV with the Implied Volatility rank.
-It means that trades with high IV will get precedence if it is a credit strategy and Low IV trades will get precedence if it is a debit strategy.
+It means that trades with high IV will get precedence if it is a credit strategy, and Low IV trades will get precedence if it is a debit strategy.

 - Expected value * Growth rate – This ratio combines the EV (higher is better) with the fundamental measure of the company expected EPS growth (higher is better).
 This combines 2 measures from different ‘domains’ and gives precedence to higher growth

 You can, of course, create more ratios that fit your style: Divide by days to expiration (EV per day), use PE (see how expensive the stock), div yield, and much more.

 The expected value is a statistical measure that tries to predict how profitable a strategy will be.
 It uses the market conditions, such as: option prices, implied volatility, stock price, dividends, and more to give a dollar amount of the expected profit (or loss) of the strategy.